J0/supabase-image-search/README.md

 - [ ] Make use of Locality Sensitive Hashing
 - [ ] Make use of text embeddings via CLIP to allow image querying based on text
 - [ ] Find a loose evaluation metric against other methods of image recommendation.
+- [ ] Allow uploads via method other than UI